|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-After the crash, Australian Resident Magistrate, Alan Champion at Buna had been told a B-17 went down in his area and was told to search for the crew.
+After the crash, Australian Resident Magistrate Alan Champion at Buna was told a B-17 went down in his area and was told to search for the crew.
 Departed from Gona in a mission launch, he searched the area near Oro Bay and the Musa River.
 Unable to find them, he called into a village and found the crew in their care.
 The crew of nine were too numerous for his boat and required him to borrow a canoe from the village, to tow everyone back to Buna.

-"Swamp Ghost" & International Icon
+"Swamp Ghost" nickname and International Icon

 Salvage Proposal: Travis Air Force Base